 Believe it or not, most things you encounter in the ocean are afraid of you, and sudden movements often signal aggressive behavior.
-Keep your movements slow and calm, and you’ll find that you’re much more likely to encounter a wide variety of marine life, including octopus, eels, turtles, tropical fish and more.
-Chasing or following any marine life only leads to it (and everything near it) to go into hiding, so go slow and see more!
+Keep your movements slow and calm, and you’ll find that you’re much more likely to encounter a wide variety of marine life, including octopai, eels, turtles, tropical fish, and more.
+Chasing or following any marine life only leads it (and everything near it) to go into hiding, so go slow and see more!

 If you plan on going snorkeling from shore, be sure to choose a landmark to judge the distance you’ve traveled once you’re in the water.
-Usually the best place to get out of the water is the same place you got in, so avoid drifting too far off course by making note of a particular landmark, whether it be a house, tree, hotel or restaurant in the area.
+Usually, the best place to get out of the water is the same place you got in, so avoid drifting too far off course by making a note of a particular landmark, whether it be a house, tree, hotel, or restaurant in the area.

 Instead of attempting to clear the fog from your mask from within the water, plan ahead and bring some defog solution (baby shampoo also works well), or simply use a little saliva to rub on the lenses.
-Also be sure to secure your hair out of your face, as hair can break the seal of the mask, allowing water to seep in.
+Also, be sure to secure your hair out of your face, as hair can break the mask’s seal, allowing water to seep in.

-Stepping on fragile coral not only damages and kills the reef system, but can hurt you as well.
-Swim horizontally with your feet near the surface of the water (especially over shallow and sharp corals) to avoid any unwanted damage to the surrounding marine life, ecosystem and yourself!
+Stepping on fragile coral not only damages and kills the reef system but can hurt you as well.
+Swim horizontally with your feet near the surface of the water (especially over shallow and sharp corals) to avoid unwanted damage to the surrounding marine life, ecosystem, and yourself!